 Why Make Homemade Ranch Dressing?

-So, whether you want to start with fresh or dried herbs, the homemade Ranch dressing recipe below will knock your socks off.
+Whether you start with fresh or dried herbs, this homemade Ranch dressing recipe will knock your socks off.
 It takes just a couple of minutes to mix up, but don’t skip the 30-minute chilling time.
 That’s when the flavors marry to make that taste we Midwesterners know and love.

 Homemade Ranch Dressing